HardlyDifficult/Tutorials/Chapter2.md

 }
 ```

- - Add **SuicideIn** to the explosion prefab.
+ - Add **SuicideIn** to the Explosion prefab.

 <hr></details><br>
 <details><summary>What did that do?</summary>

-This component starts DeathEffects for a GameObject (which in turn will destroy the GameObject) after a period of time.
+This component starts DeathEffects for a GameObject, which in turn will destroy the GameObject, after a period of time.
 We use it on the explosion to prevent a memory leak by deleting it's GameObject after the explosion itself is no longer visible.

 <hr></details>
 <details><summary>Why bother, the explosion is not visible after a few seconds?</summary>